Sir Billi: Reception

-The negative reaction to the film was widely reported in the British press.
+The negative reaction was widely reported in the British press.
 Peter Bradshaw of The Guardian rated the film one star out of five, saying that Connery's role "can't lend interest to this tedious, crudely animated, bafflingly conceived cartoon feature […]."
 He also criticised the story and screenplay, and he calls the movie "so cheaply and unimaginatively made it would hardly pass muster on children's TV."
-He concluded that Connery "bestowed on this project [and] has blown a very moderate idea out of all proportion."
+He concluded that "the indulgence Connery has bestowed on this project, as both star and executive producer, has blown a very moderate idea out of all proportion."
 Peter Debruge of Variety called it "woefully anemic", criticising its "simplistic story and non-sequitur style".
-Furthermore, he also pointed out a few in-jokes referencing Connery's past role as James Bond, such as title sequence featuring a Shirley Bassey song that pastiches Bond themes.
+Furthermore, he also pointed out a few in-jokes referencing Connery's past role as James Bond, such as a title sequence featuring a Shirley Bassey song that pastiches Bond themes.
 Siobhan Synnot of The Scotsman called it "mirthless" and "rudimentary".
 Russ Fischer of SlashFilm criticised it as an "ignominious" end to Connery's career, even compared to his previous film, the critically reviled The League of Extraordinary Gentlemen.
 Fred Patten of Flayrah called the CG "the ugliest that I have ever seen".
 Journalist Lisa Summers was also harshly critical of both the CGI and the story.
 F Bomb Movie Review felt it badly failed to connect with today's children.
 Evening Standard rates the film also one star out of five, criticising the plot, "hideous CGI, and wannabe sophisticated jokes that cause the greatest pain."